 Redefining Cocteau’s interpretation of “The young man and death”:

 My painting — entitled “The young man and death” – represents a violent and hazardous order; whitewashed mental chaos with the conviction of purification and with cutting knife marks of self-harm … and swirling depression with so many overwhelming rhythmic atonalites that the blue electricity of pulses and currents are stifled by a huge blanketing whiteness that gives a general impression of calm and control – as long as we follow each breath religiously.
 It is an atmosphere of violent beauty; the inner environment that cleanses and consumes all the perceptions of the outside world which drives us to the ultimate act of correction and glory: suicide.
 The whiteness of depression is the light at the end of the tunnel of death – promise of rebirth, new virginity and ultimate seduction.
 The thick slabs of paint represent the mud walls we erect to keep ourselves safe in our cocoons – in our fortress.
 Depression does not concern sadness, but rather the construction of our castle in heaven, where our indifference to success and failure can finally flourish.
 Nirvana.
 Here, death is not a woman, but the young man’s own psyche.
 The misogynistic vision of Cocteau will be whitewashed and exposed as a void that disguises itself as male self-victimization.
-Once the many layers of oil paint are completely dry, I will cover the minimalist painting with camouflage netting, this in order to force the viewer to want to look at the discomfort in the pictures.
+I covered the minimalist painting with camouflage netting, this in order to force the viewer to want to look at the discomfort in the pictures.
 To look under the veil and then to identify oneself sufficiently in the Mind to be able to look for the veil of Emptiness that is under the veil.
 Of course, no one really wants to know about another person’s depression – especially if they are suicidal.
 We are all fighting the same depression and nothingness.
 It’s only a thought away.
 The result will be a two-dimensional sculpture painting.

 Jean Maurice Eugene Clement Cocteau was very talented, very brave, very “gay”, very famous … and very misogynistic.
 Only the unfortunate or idiots would be stupid enough to try to make him angry.